-- Scheduling of NeSA testing should NOT wait until the last few days of the window.
-If that is the case, districts run the risk of not getting everyone scheduled because of illness, weather, breaks, or other disruptions. - The testing window runs through all days of the published timeline.
+- 3. Two sessions within the same day with a break in between.
+It is not recommended to give session 3 of NeSA-Reading/NESA-English Language Arts as a third consecutive session. - 4.
+Other schedules as specified in a student's IEP or used for English Language Learners. - Younger students will be more likely to need the two-day (or three-day) schedule than older students. - Districts should not wait until the end of the testing window.
+The final week of each test window is a make-up week.
+No regular sessions should be scheduled in the make-up week. - Mondays are not the best testing days. - Districts should review the time taken to complete NeSA tests by students in their districts in the eDIRECT system and base scheduling needs on the information.
+Students who finish early should have other work or reading to do. - Make-up sessions for operational testing must be scheduled within the testing window as students will be scored on the items completed and will receive no credit for blank, incomplete, or missing items. - Scheduling of NeSA testing should NOT wait until the last few days of the window.
+If that is the case, districts run the risk of not getting everyone scheduled because of illness, weather, breaks, or other disruptions. - In each testing window, the final week of the window is included for make-up tests.
+Students who are not tested due to sickness during a regularly scheduled test that takes place in the final week of a test window will not be eligible for an Emergency Medical Waiver. - The testing window runs through all days of the published timeline.
 That means the NSSRS system will expect a score for all students enrolled during the testing window.
 There is NOT a cutoff date prior to the end of the window where students are "exempt."
 When receiving students in the last few days of the window, schools may want to consult NDE. - When students arrive at a new school, the receiving school should contact the previous school to determine what NeSA tests have already been completed.
 Students are to be enrolled at the time of their arrival.
 There is no "waiting" for the testing process to be over.
 It is not ethical or fair to delay or adjust an enrollment based upon the arrival of the student and testing schedule.
-That is absolutely not fair to the student and family.
+That is absolutely not fair to the student and family. - Regardless of the schedule used, the test administration must be consistent, standardized, and the scripted directions must be followed.
+This is true for both online and paper/pencil testing. - Student benefit should be considered first with regard to scheduling, not adult convenience or logistical issues.